maxpatiiuk/esri-dev-summit-presentations/2024/debugging-tips-and-tricks/index.md

 > speaker notes:
 >
-> TODO: mention wc
->
 > (Max) The most helpful tool for improving developer productivity, is a code
 > formatter.
 Prettier is the most popular choice and comes installed by default
 > in many editors.
 If you have a formatter configured to run on save, you can
 > write code without worrying about formatting, and Prettier will take care of
 > making the code look good for you.
 >
-> Take a look at these before and after images to show how much clear formatting
+> Take a look at these code samples.
+In both cases, I am using the newly
+> released mapping components.
+But, after running Prettier, indentation is
+> improved and the code becomes much more readable - isn't it awesome that it
-> helps, and Prettier can do that for you automatically.
+> can do all of that for you automatically?

 ## Code Editor: ESLint 🚩